Methodology

 Phase 2 — Full Calibration

-A complete statistical calibration across all eight RLHF task types — rating, comparison, ranking, rubric, correction, annotation, justification, and red-team — running 60 to 90 minutes.
-Produces the evaluator's reliability score with Beta-Binomial / Bootstrap confidence intervals per metric, and forms the basis of the Reliability Report.
+A complete statistical calibration across all eight RLHF task types — rating, comparison, ranking, rubric, correction, annotation, justification, and red-team.
+Produces the reliability score with Beta-Binomial / bootstrap intervals per metric, and forms the basis of the Reliability Report.
+60–90 minutes.

 Brier Score

 Measures the accuracy of probabilistic predictions.
-A proper scoring rule that rewards evaluators for well-calibrated confidence — penalising both overconfidence and underconfidence equally.
+A proper scoring rule that rewards well-calibrated confidence — penalising overconfidence and underconfidence equally.

 99% confidence on wrong answer → 10× penalty vs Brier